 In general, a business must collect and remit all applicable Illinois sales taxes if that business has nexus, a physical presence such as a brick-and-mortar location, within a given state.
 The presence of an employee or salesperson, delivery by the seller's vehicle, and storage of materials usually establishes nexus as well.

 Illinois says that an out-of-state seller is required to collect tax if they can be defined as "retailers maintaining a place of business".
 Illinois does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Illinois, you can usually get free help by contacting the Illinois Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Illinois.
 Click here for listing of recommended resources.

 Special rules applying to Illinois sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.

 - Finance charges are exempt from sales tax.

 - Clothing is taxed at the same rate as the general sales tax.

-Since Illinois legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of IL state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Illinois legislators can vote to change the Illinois sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of IL state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Illinois sales tax jurisdictions.